Builders FirstSource, Inc. research snapshot

 Industry trend

 Long-term U.S. housing undersupply supports demand for professional building materials, yet the near-term trend is cyclical and rate-sensitive.
-BLDR benefits when starts normalize and is pressured when builders slow orders.
+BLDR benefits when starts normalize and is pressured while builders slow orders, with single-family starts guided down mid- to high-single digits for 2026.

 Valuation and margin of safety

-At $78.42, BLDR is far below its 52-week high and near a low double-digit market cap in billions, but the margin of safety depends on normalized earnings, not peak-cycle results.
+At $66.44, BLDR is near its 52-week low with a forward P/E near 18.7x and a trailing free cash flow yield near 9%, but the margin of safety depends on normalized earnings, not guided trough results.
 The base case is modest unless EPS re-accelerates.

 Source-backed data